‘Bold And The Beautiful’ Star Jacob W. Young On His Contract Status, New Movies, And ‘Daytime After Dark’

-Bold and the Beautiful veteran actor Jacob Young recently spoke to TV Source Magazine in an extremely enlightening interview about his absence at the CBS soap opera, his current and forthcoming ventures.
+Bold and the Beautiful veteran actor Jacob Young recently spoke to TV Source Magazine in an extremely enlightening interview about his absence at the CBS soap opera, and his current and forthcoming ventures.

 Young broke this down by explaining that the powers that be aren’t really good at telling multiple stories in 15 minutes of air time, and the second factor was that his contract status had just been changed to recurring.
 Coupled with the fact that his on-screen wife was taking a real-life maternity leave, it seems as if the soap opera didn’t give him a script for the August wedding.

 “They told me that there’d be something in August, which turned out to be the Liam/Hope wedding.
 But they never contacted me.
 They never sent me a script.
-So honestly, I’m not holding my breath that there will be something for Rick for Thanksgiving.
+So honestly, I’m not holding my breath that there will be something for Rick for Thanksgiving.”

 .RT @CBSDaytime Hangin’ with the Avant’s, new spinoff! @ObbaBabatunde #hanginwiththeAvants ???? pic.twitter.com/eeHZIJgT6C